 The team with more points at the end of the game wins.
 If the score is tied:

-An off-the-clock overtime period consisting of three tossup questions will follow.
-These tossup questions are scored normally (including power points and interrupt penalties), and bonuses are not used in overtime.
-These tossups will be read from the original set (if unread questions remain) or may be obtained from the tournament director.
+- An off-the-clock overtime period consisting of three tossup questions will follow.
+These tossup questions are scored normally (including power points and interrupt penalties).
+Bonus questions are not used in overtime.
+These tossups will be read from the original set (if unread tossups remain) or may be obtained from the tournament director.

-If the score is still tied after three tossups, the moderator will read tossup questions until the score changes.
-These tossups will be read from the original set (if unread questions remain) or may be obtained from the tournament director.
-The game ends immediately if a team receives a penalty for interrupting a question with an incorrect answer.
+- If the score is still tied after three tossups, the moderator will read tossup questions until the score changes.
+These tossups will be read from the original set (if unread tossups remain) or may be obtained from the tournament director.
+The game ends immediately if a team receives an interrupt penalty.

 The clock shall not stop, except: